paigeshin/app_swift_build_prompts_and_other_prompts/README.md

-# GPT Swift App Building

-# **Meet ChatGPT, an innovative AI tool that empowers designers and developers to create stunning app designs without needing to master complex tools, programming languages and product design.
-In this tutorial, we'll explore how to harness the power of ChatGPT for app development, from generating beautiful designs with Midjourney, to crafting starting prompts, handling copywriting, and even developing product strategy.
-Let's dive in!**

-# **Downloads**

-To follow this course, you can download the **[source file](https://downloads.ctfassets.net/ooa29xqb8tix/3QmTznGqDjDC1aCFl2C7gG/926ef8f49819a5bd4a39335515c8a8d1/GPT-4_Course.zip)**, which will help you compare your progress.

 # **GPT-4**

 GPT-4 is more creative and collaborative than ever before.
 It can generate, edit, and iterate on creative tasks such as composing songs, writing screenplays, or learning a user's writing style.